top of page

 The Influence of Neighbourhood Walkability on an Internet-facilitated Pedometer-based Intervention

-Results from "Associations between objectively-measured and self-reported neighbourhood walkability on adherence and steps during an internet-delivered pedometer intervention"
+Results from: "Associations between objectively-measured and self-reported neighbourhood walkability on adherence and steps during an internet-delivered pedometer intervention"

-Consoli A, Nettel-Aguirre A, Spence JC, McHugh TL, Mummery K & McCormack GR
+Consoli A, Nettel-Aguirre A, Spence JC, McHugh TL, Mummery K, McCormack GR

 Built Environment and Physical Activity